garyd203/xraysink/README.md

 ## How to use

 ### FastAPI
-Instrument incoming requests in your FastAPI web server by adding the `xray_middleware`.
-For example:
+Instrument incoming requests in your FastAPI web server by adding the `xray_middleware` to your app.
+For example, you could do:

+    from starlette.middleware.base import BaseHTTPMiddleware
+    from xraysink.asgi.middleware import xray_middleware

-    # Basic asyncio X-Ray configuration
+    # Standard asyncio X-Ray configuration, customise as you choose
     xray_recorder.configure(context=AsyncContext(), service="my-cute-little-service")

     # Create a FastAPI app with various middleware